 - Free coffee and tea

-- Tax and national insurance being dealt with for you
+- Tax and national insurance being taken care of for you

 - Free skills training